Friday's gossip column

-Transfer rumours: Kounde, Kessie, En-Nesyri, Coman, Tchouameni, Dembele
+Transfer rumours: Werner, Kounde, Kessie, En-Nesyri, Coman, Tchouameni, Dembele

 Last updated on .From the section Gossip